tkm-devil/EnergyEfficiencyProject/README.md

 ## Usage

 1. Open your web browser and navigate to http://127.0.0.1:5000
+2. Click the "Go to form" button
-2. Fill in the form with the relevant architectural parameters of the building.
+3. Fill in the form with the relevant architectural parameters of the building.
-3. Click the "Submit" button.
+4. Click the "Submit" button.
-4. The application will process the input and display the predicted heating load and cooling load values.
+5. The application will process the input and display the predicted heating load and cooling load values.

 ## Deployment